- Home

 9 tips for writing a letter to your future self

-1. Decide on an age or a year that you want your future self to read this letter
+1. Decide when you’d like your future self to read this letter

-Choosing an age or a year that you want your future self to open and read your letter can give you a clearer idea about what you hope to have achieved, or where you’d like to be by that time.
+Choosing an age or a year you’d like your future self to read your letter can give you a clearer idea about what you hope to have achieved, or where you’d like to be by then.
 This way, you’ll be able to see whether your goals have been met, or whether you still have work to do to get there.

-If you still have work to do, then a letter from your past self can act as a powerful motivator for helping you to stay on the right track.
-And if you have achieved your goals by the time you open your letter, then this is still an uplifting reminder of what you can accomplish when you put your mind to it.
+If you still have work to do, a letter from your past self can act as a powerful motivator.
+Or, if you’ve achieved your goals by the time you open your letter, this will be an uplifting reminder of what you can accomplish when you put your mind to it.

-Your letter could be a way to check in with yourself in a year’s time, to see whether you’ve stuck at your New Year’s Resolutions, or in five years time to see whether you’re staying true to your core values and beliefs – perhaps in your relationships, or your career.
-If not, then this could give you the nudge you need to start making some important positive changes.
+Your letter could be a way to check in with yourself to see whether you’ve stuck to your New Year’s Resolutions, or to see if you’ve stayed true to your core values and beliefs in five years time.
+If not, this could give you the nudge you need to start making some positive changes.

-2. Talk to yourself like you would talk to a good friend
+2. Talk to yourself like you would a good friend

-When writing to yourself, it can be helpful to keep it casual, and speak to yourself like you would a good friend.
-This will not only let your personality shine through and give future you a better idea about who you were when you wrote the letter, but it also makes for a more reassuring read later on.
+When writing to yourself, it can be helpful to keep it casual and speak to yourself like you would a good friend.
+This will help your personality to shine through.

-Letters to our future selves are designed to be kind and comforting, and help us to connect with ourselves on a more intimate level.
+Letters to our future selves should be kind, comforting, and help us connect with ourselves on a more intimate level.

-3. Give a brief reminder of what your life is currently like
+3. Summarise what your life is currently like

 To allow yourself to see just how much your life has changed since you wrote the letter, it can be a good idea to give a brief outline of who you are currently.
 What are your interests?
-Where are you living, and who are you living with?
-Where do you work?
+Where are you living?
+What’s your job?

 4. Explore your fears

 You ideally want your letter to be as raw and insightful as possible.
 This means not holding anything back.
 Try not to be afraid to use the letter to explore your fears about the present and the future.
-For example, you might be worried about your job stability, or want to meet new people but feel afraid to speak up and reach out because you’re concerned that you’ll be rejected or judged.
+For example, you might be worried about your job stability or want to meet new people but feel afraid to reach out because you’re concerned that you’ll be rejected or judged.

-By working out what scares you most, you can consider what steps you’d like to take to overcome these fears, such as letting go of fears about the things that you can’t control, or working on your confidence and self-esteem.
+By working out what scares you most, you can consider what steps you’d like to take to overcome these fears, such as letting go of the things you can’t control or working on your confidence and self-esteem.

-Then when you read your letter in a few years time, you can see which fears you’ve moved past and reflect on how you did this.
-This can enable you to identify and move past new fears that might have taken their place.
+Then, when you read your letter in the future, you can see which fears you’ve moved past and reflect on how you did this.
+This can help you identify and work through new fears that might have taken their place.

 5. Set out your goals and ambitions

-The idea here, isn’t to make your future self feel bad if they haven’t yet achieved these things – it’s to help you reassess whether these things are still important to you and whether there’s more that needs to be done to get you there.
+The idea isn’t to make your future self feel bad if you haven’t achieved these things – it’s to help you reassess whether these goals are still important to you and what you could do to get there.

 6. Offer advice